Follow these ten tips to get the most out of fall migration!

 9. Keep the cat indoors.
 Migrant birds are not familiar with your backyard’s delights or dangers.
 A lurking cat can take a heavy toll during migration as unsuspecting birds are lured into your yard by habitat, water, and food.
 It’s a good idea to keep your cat indoors throughout the year, but especially important during fall migration, when adult birds are joined by naïve youngsters making their first southward flight.

 8. Replace old dirty nests.
 It seems that our late-summer broods of bluebirds are always the messiest.
 By the time the young have fledged, the insides of the nestbox are caked with droppings, feather dust, and insect parts.
 We always give the houses a good sweeping out in the fall and replace the filthy old nest with a clean new cup of dried grasses.
-As I’ve mentioned in this column before, we like to think of the bluebirds, chickadees, or a downy woodpecker snuggled deep in the insulating grass inside the box on a cold winter night.
+I like to imagine the bluebirds, chickadees, or a downy woodpecker snuggled deep in the insulating grass inside the box on a cold winter night.

 6. Let your garden go.
 It’s hard to resist the urge to pull up all the dead tomato, squash, and other plants in your garden once the growing season is over.
 And some gardening experts encourage this immediate yanking and burning of the old plants to reduce the chance of plant disease carrying over to the next spring.
 We’ve never subscribed to that theory, but then we don’t spray pesticides or herbicides, either.
 We’re not just organic, we’re laissez faire organic, which translates to “lazy.”
 Our birds thank us by feeding on the old seedheads of our flowers and garden plants.
 Sparrows, towhees, and juncos skulk in the thick dead vegetation.
 Sure the garden lacks a certain tidiness, but it’s always full of birds.